benizra2/itunesAlbumFinder/README.md

 # **Itunes API project with React**

+##Leverages iTunes API to extract album information of artists

 ## **To Explore Project:**

 **Clone this repo by running the following on your terminal/command prompt:**